I knew that whoever killed Lee was going to be a surprise because I really had no idea who the murderer was until the very end.

 It was quite a shock.
 So in the end Tara wasn’t really drugged, but just totally drunk, and she did have sex with Lee.
 That is what caused Lee’s death.

 The police can’t find Harvey, and Lisa settles in her sister’s.
-Noah also decides to get back home, and I have to say that his decision strikes me as odd since he doesn’t even talk it through with Tara.
+Noah also decides to get back home, and I have to say that her decision strikes me as odd since she doesn’t even talk it through with Tara.
 Then when Noah takes the children and Lisa out, Tara is surprised by her stalker, Mikey, who insists that Harvey can’t be the killer because he saw Rosie leaving the house that night.
-Tara won’t hear him, and when he finally manages to get rid of it, the man sees a hairclip on a chair on her way out, claiming that he knows it belongs to Rosie since she was wearing that night.
+Tara won’t hear him, and when he finally manages to get rid of him, the man sees a hairclip on a chair on his way ou and claims that he knows it belongs to Rosie since she was wearing it that night.
 And that is how Tara learns the truth.

 I really loved the book.
-It was one of these mysteries that keep you hooked until the end.
+It was one of these mysteries that keeps you hooked until the end.